 Proper academic advising, along with institutional support and resources, are vital to your success.
 Whether you are a first-year student just beginning your collegiate academic experience, a transfer student joining us from another institution, or a continuing student embarking on upper-level major courses, effective guidance in navigating college life can mean the difference between timely graduation and falling short of your academic goals.
 We are here to help!

-Winston-Salem State University takes a "two-pronged" approach to assisting its students reach their academic potential by assigning each student both a faculty advisor and an academic success counselor upon entering the university.
-In addition, the university Class Deans serve as an extended level of support in assisting with academic issues.
-The faculty advisor is able to provide you advice on course and curriculum choices, both prior to your completion of the General Education course requirements (pre-major advisor), and once you have entered the major of your choosing (major advisor).
+Winston-Salem State University takes a "student-centered" approach to assisting its students reach their academic potential by assigning each of them an Academic Success Counselor (ASC), who becomes the student's first point-of-contact regarding all academic advising issues, upon entering the university.
+The ASC is able to provide you advice on course and curriculum choices, guiding you through the timely completion of the General Education curriculum course requirements (typically the first 60 hours of your academic pathway), while answering common questions such as:

 - What options do I have in choosing courses that cover various topics and themes that interest me, while satisfying the required Areas of Knowledge, Learning Outcomes, and Curricular Themes in General Education?

 - How do I go about changing my pre-major or my declared major?
 What happens to the pre-requisite major courses that I have already taken?

 - Which elective courses would benefit me most in the career path that I have chosen?

 - I have just received a scholarship... how do I go about applying it to my tuition?

 - I would like to pursue a Study Abroad opportunity... where do I start?